-The Retiree Plans have been designed to help you meet the cost of medical, prescription drug, if applicable, and vision care.
+The Retiree Plans have been designed to help you meet the cost of medical and prescription drug care.
 It is not intended, however, that you receive greater benefits than your actual healthcare expenses.
 The amount of benefits payable under the Retiree Plans will take into account any coverage you or a covered dependent has under other plans.
 Benefits under the Retiree Plans will be coordinated with the benefits you or your dependents receive from other plans so that no more than 100% of your covered expenses will be paid by the combination of plans.